theredfish/grillon/book/src/introduction.md

 ## Usage

-As the library is flexible, you can easily integrate it into your test strategy in a Rust project.
+As the library is flexible, you can easily integrate it into your testing strategy in a Rust project.
 You can use it for synthetic monitoring, endpoint monitoring, functional testing, integration testing, BDD testing (e.g [cucumber-rs](https://github.com/cucumber-rs/cucumber)), ... it's up to you.
 Grillon does not impose any test strategy or organization.

+Depending on how you configure your [logs](logs.md), the execution will fail-fast or not and can be formatted in a human-readable or json output.

 ## Next big steps